ZaiusInc/node-sdk/README.md

 import {z} from '@zaiusinc/node-sdk';

 /**
- * Configure the ODP SDK for use
+ * Configure the OCP Node SDK for use
  */
 z.configure(sdkConfig);